 - The three top-tether hooks, allow more comfort for passengers while offloading or in bumpy muddy roads.

 It doesn’t offer maximum pleasure for game viewing while in the National parks like other SUVs such as Land cruisers that have pop-up roofs.
 Though some Rav4’s come with sliding glass sun roofs, most of them have fully closed tops leaving game viewing while only through the windows.

 Not Flexible with Rooftop Camping

-Most Road trip travelers these days prefer rooftop camping that is not common with Rav4’s.
+Most Road trip travelers these days prefer camping with a rooftop tent in Uganda that is not common with Rav4’s.
 Their slightly less broad tops doesn’t give roof for a rooftop tent to fit thus camping with this compact SUV remaining possible with only ground camping that sometimes takes long time to set and pack as well.